AbdusSattar-70/Math-Magicians/README.md

 **Math-Magicians** is the first project of the Math Magicians application with React</b>

 <h5> I set up the environment and tools needed to develop a React application.
-In this project, I have made a simple SPA that contains three subpages - Made a simple calculator, made a random math-related quote, and Homepage.</h5>
+In this project, I have made a simple SPA that contains three subpages - Made a simple calculator, made a random math-related quote, and Homepage.
+In addition we made the pair programming for testing the application.</h5>

 ## 🛠 Built With <a name="built-with"></a>